What is a Hostile Takeover?

 There are several defenses that the management of the target company can employ to deter a hostile takeover.
 They include the following:

 - Poison pill: Making the stocks of the target company less attractive by allowing current shareholders of the target company to purchase new shares at a discount.
 This will dilute the equity interest represented by each share and, thus, increase the number of shares the acquirer company needs to buy in order to obtain a controlling interest.
+The hope is that by making the acquisition more difficult and more expensive, the would-be acquirer will abandon their takeover attempt.

 Real-life Examples of Hostile Takeovers